Chen Fu Zhen Ren: Life as a human

-The script mentions Chen Fu Zhen Ren as Tan Cin Jin (the Hokkien dialect for his name) the eldest of three brothers.
+The script mentions Chen Fu Zhen Ren as Tan Tjien Djien (the Hokkien dialect for his name) the eldest of three brothers.
 Tan Cin Jin became a captain of a single-poled ship.
 One day the three of them traveled from Batavia to Bali, but their ship was wrecked at Bali Strait.
 He was cast ashore at Blambangan’s beach, his second brother was lost in the ocean, the third cast upon the shore of Bali.
-His worshipers believe that the second brother become a deity at Watu Dodol Beach as Ji Kongco (Second Great Grand Father) while the third become a tiger and is called Sa Kongco (Third Great Grand Father).
+His worshipers believe that the second brother become a deity at Watu Dodol Beach as Ji Kongtjo (Second Great Grand Father) while the third become a tiger and is called Sa Kongtjo (Third Great Grand Father).
 That is why the local population, especially those of Fujian origin, believe that no tiger will devour them as the tigers consider them to be their grandchildren.

-After that, Tan Cin Jin went to Kingdom of Blambangan.
+After that, Tan Tjien Djien went to Kingdom of Blambangan.
 The script states that at the moment, the Chinese just came at Blambangan State.
 Salmon and Sidharta interpreted the words as at that time, Chinese people just started to live at the Kingdom of Blambangan; while The Chronicle of Blambangan which was written by Raden Haryo Notodiningrat and Ottolander (1915) states that the Chinese people lived at Blambangan in 1631 CE.
 The script does not mention when this happened but it states that the Kingdom of Blambangan became a vassal of the Kingdom of Mengwi, Bali.
 That fact was used by Salmon and Sidharta to conclude that he had come into Blambangan after 1729 CE, the year when the Kingdom of Buleleng was defeated by the Kingdom of Mengwi and Blambangan became Mengwi's vassal.